 The good news is that while paying your own independent contractor taxes is physically an awful pain in the ass, I was able to get it done by asking questions, networking, and using a good tax program (aka TurboTax).
 At least I think it was good.

 It hurts to have money lying around in your account for months and you can’t even look at it, because looking at it is too painful.
 That’s money that could be used for clothes, vacations, meals, and more important, alcohol!

 It’s my money, but it doesn’t belong to me.
 I’m not mature enough to deal with this.

 It makes me wonder how Americans can afford to do anything at all.
 Taxes seem to be crazy high, especially in the Big Apple, where you get hit with state and city income tax for the privilege of living here.

 Plus, there seems to be insurance for everything.
 How are you supposed to know what’s imperative and what’s optional?
 I’m getting stressed just typing about it.

 But I’ve never been an adult in Ireland, so maybe the real root of my exasperation at this country is just that it’s the first place where I’ve joined the professional workforce since graduating.

 Independent Contractor Taxes vs. Waitressing Taxes

-Before this job, I had just been a waitress over and over again, being taxed very little because I made very little (sadly, we don’t tip much in Ireland).
+Before this job, I had been a waitress over and over again, being taxed very little because I made very little (sadly, we don’t tip much in Ireland).
 College kids don’t get taxed much, either.
-So this is the first time reality has come and smacked me right in my mug.
+So this is the first time that reality has come and smacked me right in my mug.
 Ouch!

 It also may be a case of working at a financial literacy platform that has made me more aware of the mechanics and fine print of money.
 A financial mogul would tell you to have several different savings funds, the same way an insurance broker will tell you all insurance is necessary.
 Unless you’re a millionaire with oodles of disposable income, it’s impossible to truly cover or save for everything.